kallaway/100-days-of-code/log.md

 First day done!

-## Day 1
+## Day 2

 ### Progress
 No code today.
 Watching and learning about methods in Java.

-## Day 2
+## Day 3

 ### Progress
 A little bit of code today, playing around with methods and classes.
 Watched more than 60 mins of course, I am currently on 15% of it.
 Another 60 and will start building first app?
-// During work today, succesfully set up tomcat with SSL - maybe not much but little victories keep me happy make me happy.
+// During work today, succesfully set up tomcat with SSL - maybe not much but little victories make me happy.

-#### Time
+#### Time total
 So far 240 mins.

+## Day 4

+### Progress
+Finished watching methods and functions.
+First app created - simple calc performing math operations on two valueas + design + debug.
+That was long day, 4 hours.

+#### Time total

+8 hours.